Transcendent-Tapir/Distorted-Domains/characters.md

 45  | Overgrown  | Cape       | of  | Photosynthesis
 46  | Bloody     | Tattoos    | of  | Binding

+Asset names are meant to be evocative and open to interpretation, a Delicious Gauntlet of Insects could be used to lure in tasty edible insects, or it could be a gauntlet that controls insects and is also coincidentally very tasty.
+Or it could be delicious in the broader sense, like an insect themed glove that is delightful.
+For each asset, the traveler who receives it should define what it is and how it works the first time they use it.
+From then on, the asset must follow that definition.

 #### Finishing Up

 It's not at all necessary, but it can be helpful to answer some of the following questions about your character.